 “After it has come into fruition, then it happens, it is as a good person but even so it will be so much trouble for even the nicest and most giving of you.”
 And after saying the words The Governor appears

 Everything starts coming down it feels like something horrible may happen again.
-After you and the team have done a solid effort there has been a new solution that has changed the hearts and minds of everyone there and there are people to help with those.
+After John and the team have done a solid effort there has been a new solution that has changed the hearts and minds of everyone there and there are people to help with those.
 So it is all working, as a result of the amazing crew around there.
 But what does that mean for the plan, what will they do and how will all this change that is it makes it worth more or is it something that they needed.
 The Governor's voice pierces the chaos, “It is over! "

 The sound is loud the group is scattered as all has gone dark, with one line that keeps going the wind: “Help!”